Faculty of Engineering Graduate Student Professional Development Requirement Guide

 To meet the FGSR 8 hours of professional development requirements (link

-), the number of hours that can be counted for professional development in each of the broad areas of
+), hours that can be counted for professional development in each of the broad areas of

 - Career development,